Balance constants for Coxeter groups: A uniform bound for finite Weyl groups

+where in the inequality we have used (\ref{eq:m1-bound}), the fact that $A$ is nonempty, and the fact that $m \geq \frac{1}{m_1}$.
+But this is impossible since for any $\beta\in\Phi$

-\end{proof} The expression for $m$ in Lemma~\ref{lem:order-polytope-centroid} does not look nice, but it is very reasonable in practice.
-In particular, for all of the infinite familes of finite Weyl groups the value of $m$ does not depend on the rank $r$.
+Thus one of the $\gamma_j \in A$ must have $\langle o_C,\gamma_j\rangle \leq m/(r+1)$. \end{proof} The expression for $m$ in Lemma~\ref{lem:order-polytope-centroid} does not look nice, but it is very reasonable in practice.
+In particular, for all of the infinite families of finite Weyl groups the value of $m$ does not depend on the rank $r$.
 See Table~\ref{tab:centroid-data} for a complete list of the values of $m$.

-\begin{theorem} Let $C\subseteq W(\Phi)$ be a non-singleton convex set, then, using the notation of Lemma~\ref{lem:order-polytope-centroid}, \end{theorem} \begin{proof} We first observe that for any alcove $Q_w$ and any root $\alpha\in\Phi$, there exists $x\in Q_w$ such that $|\langle x,\alpha\rangle|\geq 1/m_1$.
+\begin{theorem} Let $C\subseteq W(\Phi)$ be a non-singleton convex set.
+Then, using the notation of Lemma~\ref{lem:order-polytope-centroid}, \end{theorem} \begin{proof} We first observe that for any alcove $Q_w$ and any root $\alpha\in\Phi$, there exists $x\in Q_w$ such that $|\langle x,\alpha\rangle|\geq 1/m_1$.
 To see this, assume $w=\id$ and $\alpha\in\Phi^+$ without loss of generality.
 Recall that $Q_{\id}$ has vertices at 0 and $\omega_i^{\vee}/\langle\omega_i^{\vee},\xi\rangle$.
-Let $x=\omega_i^{\vee}/\langle\omega_i^{\vee},\xi\rangle$ for some $i$ such that $\alpha\geq\alpha_i$, then
+Let $x=\omega_i^{\vee}/\langle\omega_i^{\vee},\xi\rangle$ for some $i$ such that $\alpha\geq\alpha_i$.
+Then